jakearchibald/interop/2026/selection-process.md

 understanding of the merits of each proposal, and converge on a decision about the most impactful areas in which we can improve interop on the web over 2026.

-As in Interop 2024 and 2025, details of proposal selection and ranking remain participant confidential throughout the process.
-Final decisions will be published as the Interop team.

-Confidentiality does not prevent participating organizations from sharing their own priorities or roadmaps, as distinct from positions in the proposal selection process.

 ### Prior to Proposal Submission